LiheYoung/ST-PlusPlus/README.md

+# ST++

-# ST++: Make Self-training Work Better for Semi-supervised Semantic Segmentation
+**the official implementation for 'Make Self-training Work Better for Semi-supervised Semantic Segmentation'**

 **In progress**